timroberton/hhfa-demo/frontend/src/content/markdown/docs.md

 ```

 The only exception is the `/stream_file` endpoint, which returns the requested file as a stream, and the `/upload` endpoint, which returns an HTTP status code.

-## Known issues and todos

-- Need to implement session timeout, including alerts to user and regular clean-up on backend.
-- Need to consolidate `/upload` and `/varlist` endpoints.
-Currently, after an upload, the `/varlist` endpoint is triggered via a second http request, which validates the file and extracts variable data.
-I will consolidate the two, so that the `/varlist` process is part of the same, single http request to `/upload`.
-- Need to persist data to `localStorage`, so users can return to their work after closing the browser.